cmoon

 Therefore, in our lab

-1. Studying OR structure to understand the role of specific motifs of OR on its functions.
+We study OR structure to understand the role of specific motifs in OR function.

 2. Development of the Olfactory system

-Our laboratory has tried to understand how neural stem cells can develop, mature, and finally integrate into the pre-existing neuronal circuit.
+Our laboratory has sought to understand how neural stem cells can develop, mature, and integrate into the pre-existing neuronal circuitry.
+The olfactory system is a particularly valuable model for studying this process, as neuronal regeneration occurs throughout life in this region.

 Therefore, in our lab

-1. Studying the developmental mechanism of the olfactory systems using rodent model systems
+We study the developmental mechanisms of the olfactory system using rodent models.

-2. Studying the underlying cellular and molecular mechanism of development and regeneration in the olfactory systems
+We investigate the underlying cellular and molecular mechanisms of development and regeneration in the olfactory system.

 3. Neurodegenerative Diseases in the Olfactory System

-Our laboratory has tried to understand why olfactory dysfunction appears in the early symptomatic stages of Alzheimer's disease (AD) pathology.
+Our laboratory has explored why olfactory dysfunction often appears in the early symptomatic stages of Alzheimer's disease (AD) pathology.
+The lack of understanding regarding the mechanisms behind this phenomenon suggests that sensory systems may be more vulnerable to AD pathology than the central nervous system as a whole.

 Therefore, in our lab

-1. Studying differences in structure and behavior in the olfactory system using AD model mice
+We study differences in structure and behaviour in the olfactory system using AD model mice.

-2. Establishing the presymptomatic diagnosis of AD using human subject studies
+We aim to establish presymptomatic diagnosis of AD using human subject studies.

 4. Cognition in the Olfactory System